 Candles have a way of truly making a house a home.
 Their welcoming flame makes any room feel warmer and cosier, instantly.
 But let’s face it — candles are expensive!
 Some designer candles are even priced in the hundreds.

 So if you’re a big candle fan, but don’t want to spend a fortune to have them in your home, why not try making them yourself?
-Not only are the materials extremely affordable and easy to source, but making your candles at home allows you to customize them, making them whatever color you desire, and scenting them with your fragrance(s) of choice.
+Not only are the materials extremely affordable and easy to source, but making your homemade candles at home allows you to customize them, making them whatever color you desire, and scenting them with your fragrance(s) of choice.

 Candles are used in all kinds of traditions, and add a touch of warmth and serenity to any room in which they’re lit

-In addition to that, making your candles yourself allows you to control what kind of wax is used in your candles.
+In addition to that, making your homemade candles yourself allows you to control what kind of wax is used in your homemade candles.
 You can choose from paraffin wax, beeswax, soy wax, rapeseed oil wax, and palm wax, according to whichever wax has the properties you prefer (I break down the pluses and minuses of each wax below).

 Making your own candles at home is a fun, cost-effective way to customize candles for your home, or even make them as gifts.

-History of candles
+History of Candles

 The earliest evidence of candle making was in China’s Tang Dynasty (618-907 AD), using candle wax derived from an insect.
 Meanwhile, over in Japan, they were using tree nut extract for their candle wax.
 The cinnamon tree’s fruit produced the wax that was used for candles in India.